NG-ZORRO/ng-zorro-antd/docs/getting-started.en-US.md

 * [Customize Theme](/docs/customize-theme/en)
 * [Local Iconfont](/docs/customize-theme/en)

-## Import a Component Individually
+## Import Components Separately (Secondary Entry Points)

 You can import a component's module and style files to just use that component.
-For example, if you only want to use the `Button` component, you can import `NzButtonModule` instead of `NgZorroAntdModule`, and `Button`'s style file instead of `ng-zorro-antd.css`.
+For example, if you only want to use the `Button` component, you can import `NzButtonModule` and `Button`'s style file instead of `NgZorroAntdModule` and all the style files.
+We call this **importing from secondary entry points (SEP)**.

-In your modules:
+You feature module or AppModule would look like this:

 ```typescript
 import { NgModule } from '@angular/core';